pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 **Plan and manage an Azure AI solution (20–25%)**

-1. Select the appropriate Azure AI Foundry services
+1. Select the appropriate Azure AI Foundry services:

    - Select the appropriate service for a generative AI solution
    - Select the appropriate service for a computer vision solution